-In coordination with the Emergency Response Team, the Admissions Office and Student Services Office Staff coordinate the resumption of classes and other academic activities.
+In coordination with the Emergency Response Team, the Admissions Office and Student Services Office coordinate the resumption of classes and other academic activities.

-The Campus coordinates with Communications and Student Services Staff in announcing the rescheduling and re-opening of the academic program.
+The Campus coordinates with Communications and Student Services Staff announcing the rescheduling and re-opening of the academic programs.